 Malware is a program or file that intentionally damages or grants unauthorized access to a computer system.
-In other cases malware is used to destroy or steal sensitive data.
+In other cases, malware is used to destroy or steal sensitive data.
 Malware can infect devices, operating systems, and networks.
-Depending on the type and purpose of the malware, infection can have different levels of impact on users, endpoints, and organizations.
+Depending on the type and purpose of the malware, the infection can have different levels of impact on users, endpoints, and organizations.

 Some malware is only a nuisance, while other malware can lead to catastrophic data breaches.
 It is widely understood that malware detection and anti-malware protection is an essential component of any cybersecurity strategy for organizations of any size.